Brit Hume: Personal life

 Brit Hume's daughter, Virginia Hume (born 1965), was a contributor to The Weekly Standard.
 She worked for 25 years as a public relations, political communications and traditional marketing professional.
 Her political experience includes serving as a deputy press secretary for the Republican National Committee in 1996.

-In 1993, Hume married Kim Schiller Hume, who was a Fox News vice president and Washington bureau chief before she retired in 2006.
+In 1993, Hume married Kim Schiller, who was a Fox News vice president and Washington bureau chief before she retired in 2006.